stateful/docs.runme.dev/docs/index.md

 Runme has interfaces for terminal, editor, and notebooks attached to a kernel, making them interoperable.
 While all client interfaces share core features, namely execution, they excel in different use cases.

-> 💡 Runme is like Jupyter but with a Shell/Bash Kernel and no dependencies.
+> 💡 Runme is like Jupyter but with a Shell/Bash Kernel and lightweight dependencies.

 <br/>
 Runme runs your runbooks everywhere, irrespective of the environment: a local laptop, a VM, a Devcontainer, Cloud Development Environment, or attached to a remote host via SSH: